mchlol/todo/README.md

 Added sass and mini css extract plugin so sass is compiled to css into a file, instead of being injected into the head with style-loader.
 Added a watch condition to my webpack config so I can run the build command once and it stays open, watching for changes.

-### User interface design
+### User interface

 Based on the format of [Todoist](https://todoist.com), an app I use in everyday life.
 No need to reinvent the wheel.
-I have created my design in Figma, [view it here](https://www.figma.com/file/lNjJ3WOAyo7zY9mGzCDK3u/Todo?node-id=0%3A1).
+I have created my design in Figma, [which can be seen here](https://www.figma.com/file/lNjJ3WOAyo7zY9mGzCDK3u/Todo?node-id=0%3A1).
 The UI uses a 2 column layout - nav on the left, section view on the right.
 **Nav** will have 2 boxes;
-- Tasks - today (default), future, and no date.
+- Tasks - categories are: today (default), future, and no date. *Categories cannot be created or deleted.*
-- Projects - added by user and ordered by oldest first. *Projects can be deleted.*
+- Projects - added by user and ordered by oldest first. *Projects can be created and deleted.*

 The section view will be divided into two rows;
 - Add new task
-- View pane, showing all the tasks in the currently selected view
+- View pane

+The view pane will have 2 sections, with a heading at the top followed by a list of tasks.

 ### Task item requirements